 Settling Your Child into Preschool

 We understand that starting Preschool can be an anxious experience for both family members and children, and quite often it is the first experience of extended separation.
-Developing trusting relationships with educators, and familiarising yourself, and your child with the preschool routine, environment and procedures will help alleviate some of these anxieties.
+Developing trusting relationships with educators, and familiarising your child with the Preschool routine, environment and procedures will help alleviate some of these anxieties.

-- Work with the teaching team to plan strategies to assist you and your child to manage separation.
-For example, your child may have a special toy or comfort item, or your child can wave goodbye at the window which can be incorporated into the separation ritual
+- Work with the educators to plan strategies to assist you and your child to manage separation.
+For example, your child may have a special toy or comfort item, or your child can wave goodbye at the window which can be incorporated into the separation ritual.

 - Leave when you say you are going to leave.
-Continuing to stay for ‘one more minute’ can increase your and your child’s anxiety.
+Continuing to stay for ‘one more minute’ can increase anxiety for both of you.

 - Always say goodbye to your child.
-While it may be tempting to leave quietly, this can cause children to feel anxious and distrustful.
+While it may be tempting to leave quietly, while your child is happily engaged in play, this can cause children to feel anxious and distrustful.

 Family Photos and ‘All About Me’ Profiles

-We do not have nappy changing facilities.
-Children are to be toilet trained to commence their enrolment at the Preschool.
-If you are having challenges with supporting your child to become toilet trained prior to commencement, please talk to the Director to work out some strategies to help your child.
+All children are to be toilet trained prior to commencement because we do not have nappy changing facilities at the Preschool.
+If you are having challenges with supporting your child to become toilet trained, please talk to the Director to work out some strategies to help your child.